saltysystems/overworld/README.md

 One very important message
 -------------------------------------------------
-This is Free Software, please respect the terms of the license.
+This is Free Software under the terms of the Affero General Public License (AGPL).
+Please read, understand, and respect the terms of the license.

-This project is not an approprate forum for discussing politics, morality, or your very personal feelings about injustices in the world.
-This is also not a democracy nor a platform for armchair activism du jour.
-It is not within the scope of the project to impose any particular ethical framework on its developers, operators or end-users, aside from those restrictions placed, and freedoms protected, explicitly by the license.